kbr/autocron/docs/source/integration.rst

     import autocron
     autocron.start("project.db")

 with "project.db" as the name of the database-file.
 If the file does not exist it will be created.
-More details about the ``start()`` function are in the chapter :ref:`Application Interface<application-iterface>`.
+More details about the ``start()`` function are in the chapter :ref:`autocron api<autocron-api>`.

 Where to integrate the ``start()`` function depends on the used framework: